pajlads/DinkPlugin/README.md

 After an import, do restart your game client so the updated configuration is reflected in the plugin settings panel.

+Note: there is no undo button for this command, so consider making a backup of your current `~/.runelite/settings.properties` file before doing `::dinkimport`.

 ---

 ## Notifier Configuration